Skip to main content

 We have spoken to our residents and community partners, we have analysed health and wellbeing data and as a result we are transforming community support in Elmbridge to reach more people in need, in a financially sustainable way.

-Over the next 18 months, we are transforming our services into a model of community support that reaches more of our residents, including older people and those facing financial hardship, social isolation and mental health challenges that prevent residents from living well.
+We are transforming our services into a model of community support that reaches more of our residents, including older people and those facing financial hardship, social isolation and mental health challenges that prevent residents from living well.
+This work is called Connected Communities.

-• enabling our Centres to be run by the community for the community.
+• enabling our Centres to be run by the community for the community as Community Hubs

 Why is this happening?